Code-Institute-Submissions/msp01-juanpaco-resume/README.md

 ## Testing

 The project was tested to work in **Chrome/Safari** browser of desktops, tablets and phones.
-Its functionality was tested using the Chrome inspect function for different devices.
+Its functionality was tested using the **Chrome** inspect function for different devices.

 In any case, the situations that need to be corrected are:

 - When reaching the end of the pages, the visibility of 80px row is lost by the fixed footer.
-- I'm working on the missing images in the discover - design - collaborate sections.
+- The Modal feature for contact link does not send any email.
+- Education and Skills section in resume link are empty.
+- My photo is the option to return to the Home.
+Probably some users cannot identify this option and use the back key of the browser.

 ## Deployment